crowdfavorite/wp-cf-external-auth/README.txt

 - Install this plugin like you would any other plugin.
 - Copy the perl files in the plugin folder to new names without the `-dist` on them.
-- Modify `cfea_cookieauth.pl` and replace `_server-name_` with the server name of the server, and add in the WordPress subfolder if necessary
+- Modify `cfea_cookieauth.pl` and replace `_server-name_` with the server name of the server, and add in the WordPress subfolder if necessary.

 ### Apache